ertagh/teamspeak3-server-arm/Readme.md

 </br>

 #### Changelog
+[2021-03-15]:
+- Switched back to Debian Buster, due to errors
+- Added buster-backports repository

 [2021-01-03]:
-- Updated from Debian Butcher to Bullseye
+- Updated from Debian Buster to Bullseye
 - Therefore updated qemu version
 - Removed ONLY_LOG_FILES & INTERVAL Envs
 - Reworked the whole scripts due to the updates